 Assessing how food system innovations can be supported by food policy, benchmarking global policy best practices, and supporting research, education, and innovation opportunities in science and technology.

-Accelerate High Impact Innovations to Improve our Food System
+Accelerate High Impact Innovations to Improve Food Systems Globally

 Supporting multidisciplinary teams and innovation approaches to provide equitable access to safe, nutritious, and affordable food for everyone while improving the long-term sustainability and resilience of our planet.